phylotastic/datelifeweb/README.md

 # datelifeweb
 Contains the code for running the datelife website.

+Ideally, the directories here go inside /srv/shiny-server.
+See the Dockerfile for datelifdocker.

+OLDER

 To test (you need to have a recent version of `devtools` installed in R):

 ```